 - Reviewing chains of title in the entertainment industry.

-- Advising advertising agencies and advertisers (including pharmaceutical companies), on marketing law issues related to the Charter of the French Language, children’s advertising and promotional contests.
+- Advising advertising agencies and advertisers (including pharmaceutical companies), on marketing law issues related to the Charter of the French Language, children’s advertising, ethics of health professionals and promotional contests.

 - Providing trademark advice, on issues concerning the adoption, registration and exploitation.

 - Providing copyright advice regarding permissions and parody.

 - Governor of the Quebec Bar Foundation since 2019

 - Member of the board of directors for the «Association des juristes pour l’avancement de la vie artistique (AJAVA)» from 2012 to 2020 (chair from 2017 to 2020)